matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 For cases like this `ComplexUpgrader` contract has been created.
 The assumption is that the implementation of the upgrade is predeployed and the `ComplexUpgrader` would delegatecall to it.

 > Note, that while `ComplexUpgrader` existed even in the previous upgrade, it lacked `forceDeployAndUpgrade` function.
 This caused some serious limitations.
-More on that can be read here (FIXME: link to the upgrade process).
+More on how the gateway upgrade process will look like can be read [here](../upgrade_history/gateway_upgrade/upgrade_process.md).

 # Predeployed contracts